 Wednesday evening the Fort Worth HOG chapter gathered for their 3rd 911 Memorial ride.
-After a presentation of a banner that had the names of all of the victims of this tragic event, Kim read the timeline of the attacks to recall that horrible day.
+After a presentation of a banner that had the names of all of the victims of this tragic event, our Road Captain read the timeline of the attacks to recall that horrible day.
 This set the stage for the beginning of our ride.

-Our purpose was to visit a couple fire departments and thank the fire fighters for their sacrifice and service to the community.
-So often the only time these men and woman are remembered are when they show up to our rescue or lose their lives in service.
+Our purpose was to visit a couple of fire departments and thank the firefighters for their sacrifice and service to the community.
+So often the only time these men and women are remembered is when they show up to our rescue or lose their lives in service.
 They put their lives on the line daily for people they have never met.
 Every emergency they respond to has the capability of ending their lives.
 The level of stress due to the intensity of their job alone is far more than most people experience in their lives.
 The 911 terrorist attack highlighted their service and the horrible truth of the dangerous situations they engage in daily.
-History is full of stories in regards to individuals heroic deeds on that awful day.
+History is full of stories in regards to individuals' heroic deeds on that awful day.

 We left the dealership at 1830 and visited a station just around the corner.
 The firefighters came out when they saw our 22 bikes roll up to greet us with hugs and handshakes.
 We presented them with gifts and personally thanked each one of them for their service.
 It was a very emotionally moving time for everyone involved.
 Everyone wanted pictures so they pulled one of the fire trucks out of the station to use as a backdrop.

-Finally after loudly telling them through the door why we were there they came out.
-There was a lot of laughs over this.
+Finally, after loudly telling them through the door why we were there they came out.
+There were a lot of laughs over this.
 It was a lot of fun though and they were very appreciative of our purpose.
 Again with a lot of hugs and handshakes we took pictures and gave them gifts before leaving.